Ts'uubaa-asatx

-The Ts'uubaa-asatx Nation, while its own distinct group, is closely linked to the peoples of the Cowichan Tribes band government, the largest band among the Coast Salish people.
-The Cowichan Tribes speak a "Hul'qumi'num (Island dialect)" of Halkomelem (part of the Coast Salish languages); because the Ts'uubaa-asatx have adopted the dialect of their dominant Salish neighbors, they are classed as part of the Hul'qumi'num linguistic group.
+The Tsʼuubaa-asatx Nation, while its own distinct group, is closely linked to the peoples of the Cowichan Tribes band government, the largest band among the Coast Salish people.
+The Cowichan Tribes speak a "Hulʼqumiʼnum (Island dialect)" of Halkomelem (part of the Coast Salish languages); because the Tsʼuubaa-asatx have adopted the dialect of their dominant Salish neighbors, they are classed as part of the Hulʼqumiʼnum linguistic group.

 There are currently (April 2022) 26 registered tribal members, their Cowichan Lake Reserve is on the north bank of Cowichan Lake, ca. 42.70 hectares.

-The Ts'uubaa-asatx ("People of the Lake, i.e. Cowichan Lake") usually known as "Lake Cowichan" and called by the neighboring Ditidaht-speaking peoples c̓uubaʕsaʔtx̣ are therefore often confused with the neighboring Cowichan Tribes (Quw'utsun Mustimuhw / Quw'utsun Hwulmuhw - "People of the Warm Land") - known by the Dititdaht as qiʔwiičidaʔtx̣ - "Duncan people", who speak a "Hul'qumi'num (Island)" dialect of Halkomelem (part of the Coast Salish languages).
-They once spoke the "Ts'uubaa-asatx dialect" of the Ditidaht language, an South Wakashan (Nootkan) language; currently, they are trying to revive their original culture and language with the support of the Nuu-chah-nulth and Ditidaht (Diitiid7aa7tx / Diitiidʔaaʔtx̣) ("People of Diitiidaʔ" or "People along the Diitiidaʔ, i.e. Jordan River") peoples.
+The Tsʼuubaa-asatx ("People of the Lake, i.e. Cowichan Lake") usually known as "Lake Cowichan" and called by the neighboring Ditidaht-speaking peoples c̓uubaʕsaʔtx̣ are therefore often confused with the neighboring Cowichan Tribes (Quwʼutsun Mustimuhw / Quwʼutsun Hwulmuhw - "People of the Warm Land") - known by the Dititdaht as qiʔwiičidaʔtx̣ - "Duncan people", who speak a "Hulʼqumiʼnum (Island)" dialect of Halkomelem (part of the Coast Salish languages).
+They once spoke the "Tsʼuubaa-asatx dialect" of the Ditidaht language, a South Wakashan (Nootkan) language; currently, they are trying to revive their original culture and language with the support of the Nuu-chah-nulth and Ditidaht (Diitiid7aa7tx / Diitiidʔaaʔtx̣) ("People of Diitiidaʔ" or "People along the Diitiidaʔ, i.e. Jordan River") peoples.

-But regarding treaty negotiations with the government, the Ts'uubaa-asatx are still together with the dominant Cowichan Tribes part of the "Hul'qumi'num Treaty Group".
+But regarding treaty negotiations with the government, the Tsʼuubaa-asatx are still together with the dominant Cowichan Tribes part of the "Hulʼqumiʼnum Treaty Group".